- Read your course rule

 SATAC offers for mid-year enrolment cannot be deferred, you will need to re-apply later for a place.

 Want to change your preferences?
-Find more information here.
+See the After you apply page for more information.

 Classes will normally start in the week commencing: